Book One: A SIMPLE ACT OF KINDNESS

 for recognition that I was good at something, I dreaded the

-thought of facing Mr. Salls again.
+thought of facing Mr. Salls tonight.

 episode back in February had led me to believe that Mr.